 Some tips and finer detail to follow on from the previous two videos, with some help from a particular South… Read more Video: Seiyunchin Part 3

 Test your kata, work on your kicks, stretch and strengthen your legs AND improve your kumite, all in a corridor in your home or apartment.
-If you enjoyed this, please leave a comment and let us know what you think!
-Every time someone subscribes, a white belt somewhere smiles.

 Can’t get to the dojo during lockdown?
 Snowed in?
 Car broke down?Whatever the reason, here are some simple exercises with items you probably have lying around the house.
 You don’t need expensive equipment to practice karate – just time, space and discipline.